Matthewkweon/P2P/README.md

 - `openai: personality angry` - Change to angry personality
 - `openai: personality spanish` - Switch to Spanish mode
 - `openai: rotate` - Rotate to the next personality

+In the web interface, you can also click the "Chat with OpenAI" button and use the command buttons that appear.

 ## Testing